eliasmcastro/rocketseat-ignite-nodejs-rentx/README.md

 - `yarn add @types/jest -D` instala a definição de tipo da biblioteca jest
 - `yarn add ts-jest -D` para instalar o ts-jest
 - `yarn jest --init` cria o arquivo de configuração do jest
+  - Would you like to use Jest when running "test" script in "package.json"? ... yes
+  - Would you like to use Typescript for the configuration file? ... yes
+  - Choose the test environment that will be used for testing » node
+  - Do you want Jest to add coverage reports? ... no
+  - Which provider should be used to instrument code for coverage? v8
+  - Automatically clear mock calls, instances, contexts and results before every test? ... yes
 - `yarn add supertest` para instalar o supertest (teste de integração)
 - `yarn add @types/supertest -D` para instalar o supertest (teste de integração)